mckennav24/I2GDS2025_IndividualProject/README.md

 If you see this message, retry the installation process.

 ## 1.3 Run your data through FastQC
 Use the following script (fastqcGDSsub.sh) to run fastqc on your raw sequence files.
+Here, FastQC v0.12.1 is used.
 <details>
   <summary>fastqcGDSsub.sh</summary>